Ruiznogueras05/OpenCV-Duel/README.md

 ![OpenCV Duel Logo](media/logo.png)

-This project, **OpenCV Duel**, was developed as my final project of Syracuse University's Image and Video Processing course (Fall 2022).
+This project, **OpenCV Duel**, was developed as my final project for Syracuse University's Image and Video Processing course (Fall 2022).
 It is an immersive sword-fighting game that uses **Python** and the **Mediapipe library** for real-time hand tracking.
 Players wield a virtual lightsaber, using their hand movements to block and defend against attacks from an AI-controlled opponent.
 The game combines custom game logic, collision detection, and sound effects to create a dynamic and interactive experience.

 ---